behu-kea/first-semester-java/lessons/week-01/4-thursday.md

 - Each study group are assigned a category.
 - The study group will create a sketch of said category in processing
 - The study group will be handing in their code to: **nifr@kea.dk**
-  - Deadline: Thursday 9/9 10:00
+  - Deadline: Thursday 9/9 10:30

 ## Round 2: Guessing

-- All code is made available to the class under the names of Sketch 1, Sketch 2, etc.
+- All code is made available to the class under the names names of Sketch 1, Sketch 2, etc.
 - It is now up to every group to make qualified guesses on what sketch represents what category
 - Hand-in: A category & sketch pairing i.e
   - Sketch 1: Harry Potter